 Students begin Peace Corps service after one calendar year on campus in our interdisciplinary Master’s program.
 At the Stevenson Center, MI students share their classroom experience with returned Peace Corps Volunteers and ACED Fellows.
 The integration of our programs allows MI students to leave for Peace Corps with a rich perspective and a deep stateside support network.

 To qualify, prospective students must meet admissions criteria as well as the requirements established by Peace Corps .
-Applicants should simultaneously apply to both the Master’s International Program and the Peace Corps.
+Applicants should wait to apply to the Peace Corps until they are admitted to the Master's International Program.
+Admitted students will confer with Stevenson Center staff on the timing for completing their Peace Corps application.
 Although admission to the Master’s International Program does not guarantee acceptance into Peace Corps, Peace Corps recognizes that these students have critical skills to meet the needs expressed by host countries.
 As a Master’s International student, you earn up to 8 semester hours of professional practice credit for Peace Corps service.
 All aspects of Peace Corps placements are determined solely by Peace Corps.

 Share your contact information with us to receive more information about the Stevenson Center’s Master’s International Program.